h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 - Negative correlation (bottom left) produces ellipses tilted downward, showing that as $X$ increases, $Y$ tends to decrease
 - Different variances (bottom right) produce ellipses stretched along the axis with higher variance

+The shape of contour plots in a bivariate normal distribution changes in distinct ways when we modify correlation and variance:

+1. **Zero correlation (ρ = 0)**: Contours form perfect circles when variances are equal, indicating independent variables.

+2. **Positive correlation (ρ > 0)**: Contours stretch into ellipses tilted upward (from lower left to upper right), becoming more elongated as correlation increases.

+3. **Negative correlation (ρ < 0)**: Contours form ellipses tilted downward (from upper left to lower right), with stronger elongation as correlation becomes more negative.

+4. **Different variances**: Contours stretch along the axis with greater variance, forming ellipses aligned with the coordinate axes when correlation is zero.

 ##### How Correlation Changes Contour Shapes

 As correlation increases, the bivariate normal contours become more elongated and tilted: